FAQs - Medical Laboratory Science Online Degree Programs

 Is there a separate application to the Medical Laboratory Science Program?

 Yes.
-Students should complete an application to the medical laboratory science department, and have official transcripts, any certification scores, and two letters of reference sent to the department head.
+Students should complete an application to the medical laboratory science program, and have official transcripts, any certification scores, and two letters of reference sent to the department .

 What are the essentials functions?